Gaston of France, Duke of Orléans

 Gaston in 1634; Credit – Wikipedia

-When King Louis XIII was on his deathbed in May 1643, he forgave Gaston and permitted for him to marry Marguerite.
+When King Louis XIII was on his deathbed in May 1643, he forgave Gaston and permitted him to marry Marguerite.
 In July 1643, Gaston and Marguerite were married by Jean-François de Gondi, Archbishop of Paris, and the Duke and Duchess of Orléans were finally received at court.
-When Gaston’s mother died in 1642, she bequeathed to him the Luxembourg Palace which she had purchased for her residence after the assassination of her husband.
+When Gaston’s mother died in 1642, she bequeathed to him the Luxembourg Palace that she had purchased for her residence after her husband was assassinated.
 This became the couple’s residence in Paris.

 Gaston and Marguerite had five children, all born after their 1643 marriage.
 Only three daughters survived childhood: